The Reckless Hour

 The Reckless Hour is a 1931 American pre-Code drama film directed by John Francis Dillon and starring Dorothy Mackaill, Conrad Nagel, H.B.
 Warner and Joan Blondell.
-It was produced and distributed by First National Pictures, which was controlled by Warner Brothers.
+It was produced and distributed by First National Pictures, which was controlled by Warner Bros.
+Pictures.
 It was based on the play Ambush by Arthur Richman.

 Plot

 In New York City, a young model is swept off her feet by a debonair, handsome young man.
 Unfortunately for her, he didn't want to get married but had been stringing her along.
 When she realizes he doesn't want her, she will not force him even though she learned she was pregnant.
 She becomes bitter and angry at all men, until she meets a gentle and kind artist who tries to show her that her life can be better than it is.